General description Married woman playing an hour-glass-shaped drum with two drumheads standing on a circular wooden block.

 Original Date 1998

-Source South Korea; Ms Kim (a former student of mine)
+Source South Korea; a present from Ms Kim (a former student of mine)

 Plastic with painted features.
 Her hair is painted on at the front and has little plastic rectangles at the temples.
 The rest of her hair is made of black threads which are gathered tightly at the nape of her neck in a plait that is rolled up to form a bun.
 This hair style indicates that she is married.